Intelligent Rollouts

 Airship uses the following engagement signals to determine the top-performing variant:

-• Push — Direct clicks on the push message
+• Push — Direct clicks on a push message

 • Email — Clicks on any link in the email, excluding unsubscribe links

-• SMS — Clicks on the link in the message — Links are required for optimization.
+• SMS — Clicks on a link in the message

 Workflow